algorithmic-sabotage/asrg/content/docs/interventions/technopolitics-of-fronts/index.md

 #### Email

-Should you have any requests, questions, suggestions or critiques regarding the Communitarian Assembly on 'Technopolitics of Fronts', please direct them to the following email address, which should be used as the preferred method of communication: [technopolitics-of-fronts@proton.me](mailto:technopolitics-of-fronts@proton.me).
+For any inquiries, requests, suggestions, or critiques concerning the _Communitarian Assembly on ‘Technopolitics of Fronts,’_ we respectfully request that all correspondence be directed to the designated email address: [technopolitics-of-fronts@proton.me](mailto:technopolitics-of-fronts@proton.me).
+This email has been established as the official and preferred channel of communication.

 #### Private Email

-In order to facilitate secure and confidential communication and a more prompt response to your enquiry, it is required that you encrypt your emails using GPG.

-You can obtain our public key [here](166C7E7BF589AEDDABD355F420FA7BD9C51114C8.asc) or from a public key server using the following command:
+For secure and encrypted communications, please ensure emails are encrypted using GPG.
+The Assembly’s public encryption key is available for download via the provided hyperlink [here](166C7E7BF589AEDDABD355F420FA7BD9C51114C8.asc), or it can be retrieved from a public key server using the following command:

 ```
 gpg --recv-keys 166C7E7BF589AEDDABD355F420FA7BD9C51114C8
 ```

-We kindly request that you attach your public GPG key to the email request, as this will facilitate the process for all parties involved.
+Additionally, we kindly request that you attach your public GPG key to your email, which will facilitate seamless and efficient communication for all parties involved.

 [^1]: Alk, H. (Director) (1971) The Murder of Fred Hampton.
 Chicago, IL: The Film Group.

 [^2]: Sterling, B. (2020) Laurie Anderson, machine learning artist-in-residence, Wired.
 Available at: https://www.wired.com/beyond-the-beyond/2020/03/laurie-anderson-machine-learning-artist-residence/.

-[^3]: Mitchell, A. (2015) Posthumanist post-colonialism?, Worldly (blog).
-Available at: https://worldlyir.wordpress.com/2015/02/26/posthumanist-postcolonialism/.